Kmeakin/walrus-report/src/20-reference.md

 | infix `=`            | Lowest     | Right

-As in standard mathematical notation, parentheses bind tighter than any operators, and so can be used to override the normal operator precedences:
+As in standard mathematical notation, parentheses bind tighter than any operators, and so can be used to override the normal operator precedence:
 `(1 + 2) * (3 - 4)`{.rust}

 Unlike languages such as Haskell or Ocaml, the set of operators in Walrus is